ClintH/remote/README.md

 * If #logTitle is clicked, #log will be cleared (if this element is present)
 * The last sent data is displayed in #lastData (if this element is present)

+By default the in-page logging will be truncated at 150 items, with older entries being discarded.
+This prevents the DOM from being choked with a huge amount of items if logging frequency is high.
+The limit can be changed by setting `r.logLimit` to something else.
+Zero or below disables truncation entirely.

 # Credits